serrnovik/ObsidianSimpleTimeTracker/README.md

 ![A screenshot of the plugin in action](reporting-screenshot.png)

-This is a fork of [super-simple-plugin](https://github.com/Ellpeck/ObsidianSimpleTimeTracker) that has support for out-of-the-box tagging.
+This is a fork of [super-simple-plugin](https://github.com/Ellpeck/ObsidianSimpleTimeTracker) designed to provide out-of-the-box easy summaries based on tags within tracking records.
+The motivation for this fork comes from the need for straightforward time tracking with easy summaries and total time calculations.
+While the original plugin aimed to remain 'simple' and could achieve these features through dataview, I believe that native summary features offer a more user friendly solution."

 # TLDR